The Commonplace

 0.09

 The study's small sample size and qualitative design limit external generalizability and prevent causal effect size estimation; potential selection and reporting biases exist due to purposive sampling and interview-based data.
-Research Productivity null_result high external generalizability and causal inference capability
+Research Productivity null_result external generalizability and causal inference capability

 n=5